How to Deal with Anxiety: 10 Proven Ways

 - Struggling to establish or sustain relationships with others

-- Feeling anxious or apprehensive about attempting new experience
+- Feeling anxious or apprehensive about attempting new experience.

-How to Deal with Anxiety in the Short Term
+10 Ways to Deal with Anxiety

-If you’re wondering how to calm anxiety as you encounter stressful situations, the good news is that some anxiety management strategies can help you with dealing with anxiety in the short term.
+If you’re wondering how to calm anxiety as you encounter stressful situations, the good news is that some anxiety management strategies can help you deal with anxiety in the short term.
 This means that you don’t need to wait for weeks or months to see progress.
 And seeing progress quickly can immediately lift you up and empower you to keep working on reducing your anxiety in the long term.

 Slow Your Breathing

-Here’s a little breathing exercise to help:
+And here’s a little breathing exercise to help:

 Count to three as you breathe in.
 Then, exhale and count to three.
 Repeat ten times until you feel calmer.

 It's natural for our minds to wander into endless "what ifs."
 An easy way to anchor yourself is to ask: "What can I change right now?".
 Often the answer is changing your way of thinking.
 To do this, you need to ground yourself in reality.